Why "Optics for the New Millennium" Is a Must-Have Resource for Ophthalmology Residents

 About Kamran Riaz, MD

-For his efforts, Dr. Riaz was recognized by hospital administration in May 2018 at the “Best Practices Forum” for restoring vision in a patient who was blind for 38 years.
-He was also awarded the “Best Teacher Award” in 2018 by the University of Chicago ophthalmology residents, as well as the “Teacher of the Year” award in 2019 as voted by residents from all six programs in the Chicago area.
+For his efforts, Dr. Riaz was recognized by the hospital administration in May 2018 at the “Best Practices Forum” for restoring vision in a patient who had been blind for 38 years.
+He was also awarded the “Best Teacher Award” in 2018 by the University of Chicago ophthalmology residents and the “Teacher of the Year” award in 2019, as voted by residents from all six programs in the Chicago area.

-In his free time, Dr. Riaz enjoys history documentaries, football, basketball, and jazz music.
-He and his wife, Sanaa, who is also a physician, are blessed with three beautiful children.
-Dr. Riaz is fluent in Spanish, Urdu, Hindi, and Arabic.
+Outside of his professional life, Dr. Riaz has many diverse interests.
+He enjoys history documentaries, football, basketball, and jazz music.
+He and his wife are blessed with three beautiful children.

 Kamran Riaz, MD